esphome/esphome-docs/components/ota_http_request.rst

     Setting ``verify_ssl`` to ``false`` **reduces security** when using HTTPS connections!

-    Without the certificate bundle, the remote HTTPS server cannot be verified, opening the update process up to man-in-the-middle attacks.
-To maximize security, this option should **only** be enabled when the device does not have sufficient memory to store the certificate bundle, when a custom CA/self-signed certificate is used or when the Arduino framework is used.
+    Without the certificate bundle, certificates used by the remote HTTPS server cannot be verified, opening the update process up to man-in-the-middle attacks.

+    To maximize security, do not set ``verify_ssl`` to ``false`` *unless:*

+    - the device does not have sufficient memory to store the certificate bundle
+    - a custom CA/self-signed certificate is used, or
+    - the Arduino framework is used

 .. note::